 2. Around White Rock Lake

-While you’re at White Rock Lake, don’t miss out on the potential for safari-like views!!
+While you’re at White Rock Lake, don’t miss out on the potential for wildflowers and safari-like views!!

 Winfrey Point is right around White Rock Lake and the grass here is always changing.